I use my vote to support:

 Science and the environment.
 Workers unions and living wages.
 Education and the arts.
 BIPOC, LGTBQ, Feminist, disabled, immigrant, incarcerated and formerly incarcerated, and marginalized people affected by systemic oppression, police brutality, discrimination, and hate.

 Dave Crider (b.
-1986) is a percussionist, composer, and improviser; specializing in vibraphone performance.
+1986) is a percussionist, composer, and improviser, specializing in vibraphone performance.
 He is the recipient of numerous honors, including awards from Downbeat Magazine and the Percussive Arts Society.
 Classically trained, Dave earned his Bachelor of Music degree from Western Michigan University and his Master of Music degree from Ohio University, where his primary teachers were Judy Moonert and Roger Braun.
-He currently teaches mallet percussion at Kalamazoo College and serves as the Operations and Technical Director for the Kalamazoo Junior Symphony Orchestra.

 Music for Vibraphone and Electronics